vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 The result looks as expected from the applied configuration.

-Now that you have covered the typical ServiceAccount, Role and RoleBinding trinity for the `controller` component, it is time to work on the  `default-backend` and `admission-webhooks/job-patch` RBAC components and ServiceAccounts:
+Now that you have covered the typical ServiceAccount, Role and RoleBinding trinity for the `controller` component, it is time to look at the  `default-backend` and `admission-webhooks/job-patch` RBAC components and ServiceAccounts:

 Here is the `default-backend` ServiceAccount:

 ```bash
 $ cat ../ingress-nginx/templates/default-backend-serviceaccount.yaml
 ```

+with this content:

 ```yaml
 {{- if and .Values.defaultBackend.enabled  .Values.defaultBackend.serviceAccount.create -}}
 apiVersion: v1